Frequently Asked Questions (FAQs)

 3. I recently wrote the examination, when can I have my results?

 Yes!
-Passing results and the certificate can be sent by priority courier service at a cost of $70.00 + tax.
+Passing results and the certificate can be sent by priority courier service - please see the Fee Schedule for the cost.
 They will however be couriered at the same time as the mailed-out results.
 Contact the NDHCB for more info and to arrange payment.
 Failing results are sent by email.

 The NDHCB can only evaluate graduates of dental hygiene programs and does not evaluate individuals who have graduated from other Oral Health-related programs even if some dental hygiene education component was taught during these programs.